metriport/metriport/packages/terminology/README.md

-# Terminology Project
+# Terminology Server

 ## Overview

-This project provides a local term server for lookups and crosswalks between SNOMED and ICD.
+This project provides a term server for lookups in SNOMED, ICD, LOINC, and RXNORM, CPT, and CVX and crosswalks between SNOMED and ICD.

 ## Download Metathesaurus

 You can download the Metathesaurus from the following link:
 [Metathesaurus Download](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html)
-**Note:** The file is large—4 GB compressed and 28 GB uncompressed.
+**Note:** The file is large - 4 GB compressed and 28 GB uncompressed.
 Releases occur twice a year, so stay alert!

 ## Getting Started